top of page

 Formed as a mathematician with a career as a banker and a consultant, she found her passion while training in India and Eastern Contemplative traditions.
 She then became a mental health professional to better serve the demands of those with emotional needs.

-Based in NYC, she has trained in multiple modalities including Gestalt, Trauma, Human Sexuality, Neurofeedback, AEDP, EMDR, Clinical Hypnotherapy, Emotionally Focused Therapy, REBT (CBT), Internal Family Systems, and Contemplative psychotherapy.
+Based in NYC, she has trained in multiple modalities including Gestalt, Trauma, Human Sexuality, Neurofeedback, AEDP, EMDR, Brainspotting, Clinical Hypnotherapy, IFS, Emotionally Focused Therapy, REBT (CBT), Narrative Therapy, and Contemplative psychotherapy.

 Motivated by curiosity and neuroscience, she has developed an understanding of the power of the mind and the human natural self-healing capacities and has integrated Eastern and Western wisdom to create a practice that is compassionate and deeply rooted in the client's wisdom while at the same time scientifically proven and informed.

 Ms. Contreras teaches and supervises clinicians, and regularly presents seminars on psychological trauma to health, mental health, and educational agencies in the New York City metropolitan area.
-She was responsible for the curriculum of the post-graduate degree on Trauma Studies at the Institute of Contemporary Psychotherapy for 7 years, where she also taught the foundation and neurobiology of traumatization, and served in several of its committees.
+She was responsible for the curriculum of the postgraduate degree in Trauma Studies at the Institute of Contemporary Psychotherapy for 7 years, where she also taught the foundation and neurobiology of traumatization and served on several of its committees.
 She also teaches human sexuality at NYU and is a Board Member and Treasurer of NYCATT (NYC Association of Trauma Therapists).

 long hair 2.jpeg